OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

     ![A screenshot of the prompts and answers for the Yeoman generator](images/yo-prompts.png)

     After you complete the wizard, the generator will create the project and install supporting Node components.
+Wait until this process completes before you move on to next steps in this lab guide.

 ## Update the code